Skip to main content

 Engineering @ Tesla

-I've always wanted to have my own domain and to be able to send and receive emails using it.
-What I haven't wanted is extra monthly subscriptions.
+I've always wanted to have my own domain and be able to send and receive emails using it.
+What I don't like are monthly subscriptions.

 The goals:

-• Use an existing email inbox with a custom domain.
+• use your existing inbox with a custom domain,

 Things you need